Hepsiburada-Backend-Bootcamp/homework-2-alp-arslan-product-service/README.md

 ---
 ## Prequisites:
-- Visual Studio or VScode with the necessary packages
+- Your favourite .net 5 env. with the necessary packages
 - Docker desktop

 ---